colbyprior/speedies/docs/8. Warbands/Vampires.md

 ### Animal
 *Inherent*

-This unit cannot Promote, use ladders (except by making a full Climb Check), pick up Treasure, or use equipment.
+This unit cannot Promote, use ladders (except by making a full Climb Check), pick up Treasure, or use equipment (but is not penalised for fighting Unarmed).
 ### Flying
 *Inherent*

 This unit can move through the air in any direction.
 They must not end their movement in the air.

-## Warband Special Skills
-### Bloodthirsty
-*Vampires*

-If this unit Incapacitates another unit in Melee they may recover one Wound.

 ## Equipment